xonixx/xonixx.github.io/awk.md

 5. Easy interoperability with the shell.
 While the AWK core is very small, the full power of the standard *nix utilities is at your disposal.
 6. The language is very minimalistic and non-redundant, not changing since probably the year 1985.
 Therefore, even after reading the [canonical book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf ), mentioned above, you can be sure that you know the whole language.
 It is unlikely that anyone would dare to say such a thing even about POSIX sh.

-The [blog post](https://blog.jpalardy.com/posts/why-learn-awk/) conveys the same idea - in other words, and much more talented, but the meaning is the same.
+This [blog post](https://blog.jpalardy.com/posts/why-learn-awk/) by a programmer Jonathan Palardy conveys the same idea - in more talented fashion than I do it here.

 I also want to cite a programmer [Vladimir Dinev](https://github.com/vladcc), who is creating some interesting projects with Awk: